 You don’t have to do this alone.

-I’m Laureen DiMattia, and I provide therapy for grief for people from all over Pennsylvania.
+I’m Laureen DiMattia, and I provide therapy for grief for people from all over Washington DC.
 I founded Seasons of Strength because no one should have to be alone in loss; no one should have to struggle in silence.
 You deserve support during this difficult time, and I want to be there for you.

 If you are interested and ready to sign up, contact me today.
 To learn more about grief and how therapy can help, read on!